web-frameworks-research/conversion_and_analysis_pipeline/README.md

 # Conversion and Analysis Pipeline for Project WebCensus

 This repository contains all Jupyter notebooks used in the analysis and reporting for Project WebCensus.
 We used Kaggle's pipeline feature to connect multiple notebooks together by selecting a "previous" notebook's output data as a "current" notebook's input data.
+We also combined this with Kaggle's batch processing feature, which allows long-running notebooks to be run in the background without any user interaction.

 Note that the datasets are not included in this GitHub repository due to size limitations; only the notebooks.